Skip to Main Content

 Separations of reporting from commentary

-To help the reader separate fact-based reporting from commentary, in the form of personal columns, editorials, analysis and similar opinion writing, all commentary should be labeled or somehow clearly and consistently identified as opinion, especially when it is outside the editorial or op-ed pages and mixed with fact-based reporting.
-When an employee switches from column writing to reporting, a senior editor must ensure that the switch does not create a conflict of interest based on the past work of the employee.
+To help the reader separate fact-based reporting from commentary, in the form of personal columns, editorials, analysis and similar opinion writing, all commentary should be labeled or somehow clearly and consistently identified as opinion.
+This is especially when it is outside the editorial or op-ed pages and mixed with fact-based reporting.
+When an employee switches from column writing to reporting (excluding opinion columnists, who may never switch to a general reporter), an executive editor must ensure that the switch does not create a conflict of interest based on the past work of the employee.

 Influence of advertisers